-This Policy applies to conduct that occurs on-campus or property in the possession of or owned, used, or controlled by the HINU, and off-campus conduct that occurs at locations, events, or circumstances over which HINU exercised substantial control over both the respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by HINU. determine whether a reported or alleged incident falls within this Policy.
+This Policy applies to conduct that occurs on-campus or property in the possession of or owned, used, or controlled by the HINU, and off-campus conduct that occurs at locations, events, or circumstances over which HINU exercised substantial control over both the respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by HINU.
+The HINU Sexual Misconduct Response & Prevention Coordinator will determine whether a reported or alleged incident falls within this Policy.
 NOTE: The HINU Student Code of Conduct applies to off-campus prohibited conduct that does not occur at locations, events or circumstances over which HINU exercised substantial control over both the respondent and the context in which the harassment occurs, but does either (1) unreasonably interfere with the rights of other students or members of the HINU community, or (2) substantially disrupt the learning environment at Haskell.